mcvella/viam-florence-2/README.md

 ## Build and Run

-To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rdk:vision:mcvella:vision:grounding-dino` model from the [`mcvella:vision:florence-2` module](https://app.viam.com/module/rdk/mcvella:vision:florence-2).
+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `florence-2` model from the [`mcvella:vision:florence-2` module](https://app.viam.com/module/rdk/mcvella:vision:florence-2).

-## Configure your vision
+## Configure your vision service

 > [!NOTE]
 > Before configuring your vision, you must [create a machine](https://docs.viam.com/manage/fleet/machines/#add-a-new-machine).